 If you’re looking for an easy way to earn money while working remotely, we want to tell you about an opportunity that we think you’ll love.

 A couple months ago, we heard about a program called VIPKID that allows English speakers to teach Chinese students through video chat.
 Since Ben was an English teacher in Korea and was looking for a job that he could easily do wherever we may be, this sounded like a perfect opportunity.

 And it has turned out to be an even better job than he expected.

 We want to share this program with you because we think it is such a great way for many people to earn money while working remotely.

-Ben even teaches English classes from inside our campervan no matter where we are parked for the night!
+Ben even taught English classes from inside our campervan no matter where we are parked for the night!